Radio Wireless Week 2018

 Student Paper Contest Rules

 The purpose of the Student Paper Contest is to reward students for exceptional work, and take into account a group project atmosphere as well as individual projects.
 The RWW Student Paper Contest provides students with the opportunity to share their work and discuss their results with experts from industry and academia.
 It is open to all students attending the RWW and presenting a paper at one of the topical conferences (RWS, PAWR, WiSNet, SiRF, and TWIoS).
 Starting from 2017 the Steering Committee established a new format of the Student Paper Contest, which is now a single event for the whole RWW.
-We will award the two best student papers of the whole RWW at the Awards Banquet, which takes place during the week.

 The following rules apply for participating at the Student Paper Contest: